mspnp/elasticsearch/API-security.md

 ## Authorization flows
 This section contains information about the different flows for authentication and authorization:

-- [Resource flow](#insertlink#).
+- “<a href="#Resourceflow" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Resource flow</a>”.
 Users trust the client application and provide it with their credentials.
 The client application sends these credentials to the authorization server when access to a protected resource is required.
 The authorization server returns an access token for the protected resource to the client application, which sends this token to the API.
-- [Resource flow without credentials on the client](#insertlink#).
+- “<a href="#Resourceflowwithoutcredentialsontheclient" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Resource flow without credentials on the client </a>”.
 Users do not trust the client application with their credentials.
 Users are redirected to the authorization server when access to a protected resource is required, and they provide credentials at this stage.
 The authorization server returns an access token for the protected resource to the client application, which sends the token to the API.
-- [Server authorization code flow](#insertlink#).
+- “<a href="#Serverauthorizationcodeflow" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Server authorization code flow</a>”.
 Users of a server-based application such as an ASP.NET website do not trust the server-based application with their credentials, but they need to provide the server-based application with proof of permission to access a protected resource.
 Users access the authorization server and they provide their credentials to obtain an access code (not a security token).
 Users present this code to the server-based application, which uses it to obtain a security token that it presents it to the protected resource when access is required.
 The protected resource accesses the authorization server to validate the token.
 If the server-based application does not present a valid token, the authorization server prompts the user to provide credentials at this stage.
-- [Cross domain trust flow](#insertlink#).
+- “<a href="#Crossdomaintrustflow" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Cross domain trust flow</a>”.
 The protected resource is in a different security domain to the client application.
 Users trust the client application and provide it with their credentials.
 The client application sends these credentials to the authorization server in its own domain when access to a protected resource is required, and this authorization server returns an access token for the protected resource to the client application because it trusts the client application’s authorization server.
 The client application then presents this token to the authentication server in the domain of the protected resource, which sends a new token back to the client application.
 The client application uses the new token to access the protected resource.

-### Resource flow
+### <a name="Resourceflow" href="#" xmlns:xlink=http://www.w3.org/1999/xlink><span /></a> Resource flow
 The following schematic shows the resource flow model, where the users trust the client application with credentials.

 [insert graphic](#insertgraphic#)